bytecodealliance/wasmtime/cranelift/docs/compare-llvm.rst

 binary machine code:

 `LLVM IR <https://llvm.org/docs/LangRef.html>`_
-    This is the primary intermediate language which has textual, binary, and in-memory representations.
+    This is the primary intermediate representation which has textual, binary, and in-memory forms.
 It serves two main purposes:

     - An ISA-agnostic, stable(ish) input language that front ends can generate easily.